roffe/eznetes/README.md

 `./deploy.sh cert etcd-client`

+## Bootstrap flannel setings once

+Will set the podnetwork range for flannel in ETCD, See inc/flannel.sh

+`./deploy.sh bootstrap-flannel`

 ## Deploy K8S master

 Repeat for each master, additional masters can be added and removed at any point in time